mekiii/P5-Conways-Game/README.md

 # Conway's game of life in P5
+In the context of a generative art school project I wanted to become familiar with the javascript library P5.
+P5 is a javascript library, that has the concept in mind to make code accessible for artists, designers and educators.
+It is fortunately free or donation based and can be accessed [here](https://p5js.org/).
-To try out the js-framework P5 I implemented Conway's game of life
+As an easy and yet fascinating example in automation theory I implemented Conway's game of life.

 ![Conways game of life](https://i.imgur.com/74rkACf.gif)

-# About Conways game
+## About Conways game
 Conways game of life is not an actual game, it is rather a simulation with four simple rules that describe how a cell population lives or dies.
 From these few rules exciting shapes and patterns emerge.

-## The Rules
+### The Rules

-*For cells that are 'alive':*
+**For cells that are 'alive':**

 - Each cell with less than 2 neighbors dies, as if by solitude.